wassimkessaissia/stm32-esp32-can-communication/STM32/README.md

 # STM32 CAN Receiver

 ## Overview
 This code receives CAN messages with ID `0x36` and toggles an LED based on the received data.
+Includes diagnostic output and periodic status monitoring.

 ---